Welcome To The Dallas Music Network

 Dallas Music Network directly affects artists .
 Here’s what we do:

-- We professionally stream to Dallas Music Network YouTube & Facebook profiles.
+- We stream regularly in professional, high quality video to Dallas Music Network’s YouTube and Facebook pages.

-- We provide performance fees, professional photography of performances, edited video singles, and in-depth filmed interviews of the artist’s story, as well as promotion – all at no charge.
+- We provide performance venues and opportunities, professional photography of performances, edited video singles, promotion, and in-depth interviews about the artist’s experience and background–all at no cost to the artist.

-- We provide opportunities for Texas artists to create professional connections within the local music industry and beyond.
+- We provide opportunities for Texas-based artists to create professional connections with the local music industry and beyond.

-Dallas Music Network has worked with more than 100 featured artists and over 300 additional supporting musicians, including (but not limited to):
+Dallas Music Network has been blessed to feature over 100 musical artists and over 300 additional supporting musicians–including, but not limited to:

 - Rob Holbert